reetyf/tbl/README.txt

-(I'm 99% sure that this method of pulling from docker should work, but just in case, I've attached all files to this email!)
+(I'm 99% sure that this method should work, but just in case, I've attached all files to this email as well as a .zip submission for use in the main.py method)